-Administrative responsibilities are distributed among various members of the department.
-Ones relevant to students are noted below.
+Administrative relevant to students are noted below.

 From a telephone on the campus network, you need only dial the 4-figure extension number; such calls are free.
 All these extensions can be dialled directly from outside the campus by dialling 62 before the extension number, for example 01970 62 2424 is the number for the Department Secretary.